What Is a High-Yield Savings Account?

 Fees

-Some accounts incur monthly maintenance fees and/or fees if your account balance falls below the required minimum.
+Some HYSAs incur monthly maintenance fees and/or fees if your account balance falls below the required minimum.
 However, others like Premier Savings through Upgrade, have no fees.
 Consider which fees (if any) you’re comfortable with as you make your decision.

 Compounding Frequency